irauta/linuxdvb/README.md

 This library wraps the kernel interfaces directly, and currently doesn't try to do much more than be relatively thin but still safe wrapper for /dev/dvb devices.

 The primary objectives for this library is to get frontend and demux devices working.
-CA support and DVB network support are secondary at the moment, but as the APIs seem relatively simple to wrap in a similar way than the frontend API, they probably can eventually be added too.
+CA support and DVB network support are secondary at the moment, but as the APIs seem relatively simple to wrap in a similar way than the frontend and demux APIs, they probably can eventually be added too.
 There's no intention to support the deprecated video and audio device APIs.
 Deprecated parts of the API are left out from other parts too.

 ## Code generation